Usage

 # import the make_design_table function to generate a full factorial experimental design table

-from SynBPS.simulation.DoE import make_design_table
+from SynBPS.design.DoE import make_design_table

-df = make_design_table(run_settings, file="data/design_table.csv")
+df = make_design_table(run_settings)

 # inspect the resulting design table